uladzimir-yeudakimovich/recipe-book/README.md

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Data
+Would you change your mind, the following command will disable this feature entirely `ng analytics project off`.